sigedu-org/website/_pages/home.md

 - promote collaboration both within the ACL community as well as between the ACL and other communities working on educational applications.

-<h2>BEA 2019</h2>
+<h2>BEA 2020</h2>

-The [2019 NAACL Workshop on Innovative Use of NLP for Building Educational Applications](/bea/current) was held on August 2, 2019 in Florence, Italy.
-The [schedule](/bea/current#schedule) is available on the website and proceedings are also [online](https://www.aclweb.org/anthology/volumes/W19-44/).
+The [2020 NAACL Workshop on Innovative Use of NLP for Building Educational Applications](/bea/2020) was held virtually on Friday, July 10, 2020.
+The [schedule](/bea/2020#schedule) is available on the website and proceedings are also [online](https://www.aclweb.org/anthology/events/ws-2020/#2020bea-1).

 <h3>Organizers</h3>
+Jill Burstein, Educational Testing Service<br/>
 Ekaterina Kochmar, University of Cambridge<br/>
 Claudia Leacock, Grammarly<br/>
 Nitin Madnani, Educational Testing Service<br/>